mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 ### CODE OF CONDUCT File (Optional)

-The Code of Conduct Splunk uses is adapted from the Contributor Covenant, version 2.0, available [here](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).
-MB: CHANGE TO THE REPO FILE.
+The Code of Conduct Splunk uses is adapted from the Contributor Covenant, version 2.0, which is available [here](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/CODE_OF_CONDUCT.md).
 We suggest that you include this text in your project to ensure that our engagements with the community remain safe, productive and professional.

 ###  CONTRIBUTING File (Required in order to accept 3P contributions)